vectorgrp/sil-kit-adapters-generic-linux-io/chardev/README.md

 ```

 This script will create fifo1 and fifo2 into a main folder ``chardevs``.
+> Note that the spawned FIFOs will be automatically deleted when you close the terminal where you sourced the `create_chardevs.sh` script.

 ## YAML devices configuration file
 ### Configure the chardev paths